dotnetmurf/TechHiveAPI/README.md

 # TechHive User Management API

+The deployed version of the TechHive API can be viewed <a href="https://dev.dotnetmurf.net/TechHiveAPI/" target="_blank">here</a>.

 [![.NET](https://img.shields.io/badge/.NET-9.0-512BD4)](https://dotnet.microsoft.com/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)
 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen.svg)]()

+## Project Overview
-A modern, RESTful User Management API built with .NET 9.0 and ASP.NET Core, implementing clean architecture principles with comprehensive authentication, validation, and testing.
+This project is a modern, RESTful User Management API built with .NET 9.0 and ASP.NET Core for TechHive Solutions.
+It implements clean architecture principles with comprehensive authentication, validation, and testing.
+It allows HR and IT departments to efficiently create, update, retrieve, and delete user records.

+This API was developed as an alternative version to a Mimimal API that was created as a three-part final project for the <a href="https://www.coursera.org/learn/back-end-development-with-dotnet?specialization=microsoft-full-stack-developer" target="_blank">"Back-End Development with .NET"</a>.
+The development process for this coursework has a focus on leveraging Microsoft Copilot for code generation, enhancement, and debugging.
+This course is one of twelve courses required for obtaining the <a href="https://www.coursera.org/professional-certificates/microsoft-full-stack-developer" target="_blank">"Microsoft Full-Stack Developer Professional Certificate"</a>.

 ## 🚀 Features